TaeUpNext/Youtube-MP3-MP4-Downloader/README.md

 # What Is This Program?
 This is a program has a source code that you can use for terminal as well as a GUI Option.
 Bot will allow a user to easily download YouTube MP3's and MP4s directly to their computer seamlessly without the need of going to sketchy sites or seeing ads.

-# Instructions & Notices
+# Instructions & Notes
 When Downloading YouTube Audios the program downloads the audio with an mp4(**same as the video extension so be careful**) extension and then converts that mp4 into a mp3.
 Make sure to delete the mp4 audios of the files you don't want.
+The default folder the videos and audios will download to is your desktop folder, however in the future I will make updates to make it more user friendly and add better features.

 # Python Topics Used